 At first glance, these seem like great perks!
 Gym reimbursement or discount programs are designed to reduce the barrier to entry for fitness, making it less expensive to maintain an exercise habit.
 The idea is, the fewer excuses you have to avoid working out, the easier it is to get started.

-In our experience designing wellness benefits, we’ve seen a few recurring concerns with programs offered by larger gym networks or local fitness centers.
-While membership discounts or gym reimbursements are low-hanging-fruit when it comes to healthy perks, partnering directly with a gym can be administratively cumbersome and leaves gaps in how you’re addressing overall wellness.
+In our experience designing wellness benefits and delivering wellness incentives, we’ve seen a few recurring concerns with programs offered by larger gym networks or local fitness centers.
+While membership discounts or gym reimbursements are low-hanging-fruit when it comes to healthy perks, partnering directly with a gym can be administratively cumbersome and leaves gaps in how you’re addressing overall personal wellness.

 Here’s how they stack up against IncentFit: